Transactions OrigoDB has implicit transactions. Each read and write is treated as a separate transaction, and access to the database is controlled by a reader/writer lock. Writes are strictly sequential and take an exclusive lock on the database, and reads run concurrently using a shared lock. A cus

 OrigoDB is an in-memory event-sourced database engine for NET/Mono environments.
 It allows users to design custom data models to fit their needs.
-It is designed to be easy for developers to use, and may have worse performance in order to meet this goal.
+It is not optimized for performance, and prioritizes simplified commands over performance in some cases.

-# Transactions OrigoDB does not explicitly support transactions.
+# Transactions OrigoDB has implicit transactions.
 Each read and write is treated as a separate transaction, and access to the database is controlled by a reader/writer lock.
 Writes are strictly sequential and take an exclusive lock on the database, and reads run concurrently using a shared lock.
-A custom command class can be used if several reads and writes need to be executed as a single transaction. # Immutability OrigoDB has the option to use only immutable data structures in memory.
+A custom command class can be used if several reads and writes need to be executed as a single transaction.
+OrigoDB supports fully ACID transactions on a single node.
+However, atomicity, isolation, and consistency are not guaranteed when data is partitioned across several nodes. # Immutability OrigoDB has the option to use only immutable data structures in memory.
 Using this model, a write takes the state of the database as input and outputs a new state, which becomes the current state.
 When a read begins, it takes the current state as input, and uses this state for the duration of the read.
 Therefore, each transaction maintains its own copy of the database.
 Using this model, a read can occur concurrently with any other transactions (reads and/or writes), and at most one write occurs at a time.

-# Data Persistence All information about the database is stored in memory, with periodic writes to disk.
+OrigoDB is completely in-memory.
+When the system starts, the entire database is loaded into memory.
+Because of this, the size of the database cannot exceed the amount of RAM available. # Data Persistence All information about the database is stored in memory, with periodic writes to disk.
 Information is stored using write-ahead logging, with the option of also taking snapshots of the state of the entire system.
 When the system starts, this information is used to load the database into memory.
 If snapshots are being used, the most recent snapshot is loaded.
 Otherwise, the logged commands are replayed to restore the state of the database.
 The time needed to load the database is directly proportional to the size of the snapshot or the size of the logs, so the amount of time needed can increase significantly over time. # Disk Storage Options By default, data is stored in a user-specified directory in the file system.
 Each snapshot is stored as a single file.
 Logs begin with a single file, and more files are added as needed.
 The logs can also be stored as a relational database using MySql or OleDb.
 Some of the documentation indicates that there is also support for MongoDB, RavenDB, and Azure, but there is no support for these in the source code.
-However, users can define a custom `SqlStatements` object to use other databases.
+However, users can define a custom object to use other databases.
 This option is not available for snapshots.

 Commercial, Open Source